ramirogvalverde/WeatherConsole/README.md

 ### TO EXECUTE THE PROJECT
 + Make sure you have installed the JRE 17 or later
-+ Donwload the folder Runnable
++ Donwload the folder RunnableProject
 + Run a CMD in it
 + And follow th instructions in README.txt